Optimizing YouTube

 Return YouTube Dislikes

-YouTube, in an effort to appease large corporations, removed the visible dislike count on videos.
-Unfortunately, seeing dislikes is a valuable tool for viewers to quickly gauge the quality of a video.
-For example, if I'm watching a tech tutorial or a handyman's guide with a high dislike count, I can quickly determine that the video may not be worth my time.
-This extension simply restores an estimated dislike count to videos, allowing viewers to make more informed decisions.
+In 2021, YouTube removed the visible dislike count on videos.
+Unfortunately, the dislike count is a valuable tool for viewers to quickly gauge the quality of a video.
+For example, if I'm watching a software engineering tutorial or a DIY guide with a high dislike count, I can quickly determine that the video may not be worth my time.
+This extension restores an estimated dislike count to videos, allowing viewers to make more informed decisions.

 Based on the below image YouTube rewind 2018 was a great success and received 3.1 million likes...